gitter-badger/rise-js/CONTRIBUTING.md

 ### List of tasks

+At the moment of writing this article, we had create this tasks:

-- `gulp build-js` - Run concatenate and minifying source files into `dist/` and create source maps for build.
+- `gulp build-js` - Run concatenating and minifying source files into `dist/` and create source maps for build.

 - `gulp build` - Wrapper for `clean`, `run-validation`, `run-tests`, `bump-version` and `build-js` tasks.